-Figure 1 illustrates a model of building system hierarchy where services are aggregated into atomic grids that perform basic functionalities.
-The basic (atomic) grids include Geographical Information Systems (GIS), collaboration, sensor, compute or knowledge grid.
+Fig. 1 illustrates a model of building a system hierarchy where services are aggregated into atomic grids that perform basic functionalities.
+The basic (atomic) grids include Geographical Information Systems (GIS), collaboration, sensor, compute or knowledge grids.
 Composite grids are built recursively from both atomic and other composite grids.
-In this picture, we need the core Grid Services at the bottom of figure with services like extended UDDI XML metadata service for static information and WS-Context XML metadata service for dynamic information.
-The atomic (basic) grids can be re-used in all critical infrastructure grids which in turn customized, compared and overlaid with other grids for different critical infrastructure communities such as crisis grid, emergency response and so forth.
+In this picture, we need the core Grid Services at the bottom of the figure with services like extended UDDI XML metadata service for static information and WS-Context XML metadata service for dynamic information.
+The atomic (basic) grids can be reused in all critical infrastructure grids which in turn are customized, compared and overlaid with other grids for different critical infrastructure communities such as crisis grid, emergency response and so forth.
 As an example, PI grid application can be built in composite fashion from basic grids, such as GIS and sensor grids.
-Given this picture, we expect that Grid of Grids concept [36] can be applied recursively and dynamically to build grid applications with modest number of services gathered together at any one time to perform particular functionality.
+Given this picture, we expect that this Grid of Grids concept [36] can be applied recursively and dynamically to build grid applications with a modest number of services gathered together at any one time to perform a particular functionality.